Cat & Dog Adoption During The Pandemic

 I was recently asked a question, “What are the considerations a family should make when deciding to bring a new pet into their home under the lockdown?”

-I would like to start off by saying that anytime of the year is a perfect time to adopt a pet from a shelter, especially during this pandemic.
+I would like to start off by saying that anytime of the year is a perfect time to adopt a dog or cat from a shelter, especially during this pandemic.
 If you finally decided to adopt a new pet, contact the shelter to see what the polices are on adopting and what procedures you need to follow before adopting the pet.
 This information could save a lot of frustration before going to select your pet.

 For dogs, I would recommend having the dog brought outside so you do a meet and greet and see how there how they interact with you.
 Seeing the dog in a small room might cause the dog to be anxious.
 In the small room, the dog is “cornered,” and if he is fearful, he might show signs of anxiety/fear.
 In an outside environment, the dog could have the sense of being in the open and the opportunity to approach you when they are ready.
 Using Adaptil or similar products during the visit will help alleviate the dog’s anxiety.
 Adaptil is a pheromone that is produced from the mother dog to calm her puppies.
 This product has also been proven to help older dogs.
 If you have children, you will want to make sure you get a nice dog that’s going to behave.

 For cats at shelters, they generally are cautious to strangers and might require more time for them to get use to you.
 In this situation, the shelter should have you meet with the cat in an isolated room and everyone visiting the cat should move slowly and talk quietly.
 You should ask the shelter if they have a calming spray, such as Feliway, that could be used during the visit.
 Feliway is a product that helps relieve stress and anxiety in cats.
 It mimics the cat’s scent gland that release calming pheromones.